Archaeological looting in Iraq: Large scale looting

-When the looting of the National Iraq Museum became known, experts from around the globe started planning to remedy the situation.
+In 2003, when the looting of the National Iraq Museum became known, experts from around the globe started planning to remedy the situation.
+Experts at a UNESCO meeting in Paris called for a mission to Baghdad to assess the damage caused by the looting of museums, including the Iraq National Museum.
 McGuire Gibson, one of the leading archaeologists and experts on Mesopotamia explained to the Office of Reconstruction and Humanitarian Assistance (ORHA) that the looted museum artifacts were only a small part of what archaeological digs around the country held.
 Perhaps 25 thousand of an estimated half million sites were registered.
 ORHA had no resources to address this problem.
 Gibson had suggested helicopter surveys to determine the scale of looted sites.
 By April 24, 2003, looting had taken place in Umma, Umm al-Hafriyat, Umm al-Aqarib, Bismaya, Larsa, and Bad-tibira, most of were unguarded.
 Most looting was by workers once employed by the now disbanded State Board of Antiquities and Heritage.
 A local tribe was guarding the World Heritage Site of Hatra although others were unsupervised.

 By May 2003, international work began on the already looted museum but not on other sites.
 The US military conducted a raid in May on Umma where they found hundreds of trenches with many looters all over the site.
-On May 7, the Bush Administration replaced Gen. Jay Garner with L. Paul Bremer who was given more power and banned high-ranking Ba'ath Party members from government jobs and disbanded the remains of the Iraqi army.
+On May 7, the Bush administration replaced Gen. Jay Garner with L. Paul Bremer who was given more power and banned high-ranking Ba'ath Party members from government jobs and disbanded the remains of the Iraqi army.
 Any guards at archeological sites were unpaid for months and they were not allowed to carry guns.
 Now, instead of dealing with civilian looters, these unarmed guards were dealing with large mobs of armed people.

 At the end of May 2003, it finally became clear how badly the sites were looted when a trip sponsored by National Geographic went out to assess the damage.
 There was a northern and southern team to assess the post-conflict damage by land.
 They found the famous sites such as Babylon, Hatra, Nimrud and Ur were under US military control.
-Lesser known sites were completely unguarded and the responsible Civil Affairs teams didn't even know where they were.
+Lesser known sites were completely unguarded and the responsible Civil Affairs teams did not even know where they were.
 Every place the National Geographic team saw, except one that was guarded by barbed wire, had been damaged.